golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ### Extra Time Commitments

 * There are no *specific* extra time committments outside of regularly posted meeting times.
-However, students should plan to use specialized plotting equipment outside of class time.
+However, students should plan to use specialized plotting equipment outside of class time — most likely, on Fridays, Saturdays, and/or Sundays.
+Note that, just as with a hand-drawing, some plots can take a very long time (e.g. 10 hours) to execute.

 ---